 As part of KPN's strategy, in 2011 a FTE reduction program was announced to further lower the cost base in the Netherlands.
-The FTE reduction program was announced with the stated intention to reduce KPN's headcount by four to five thousand FTEs, which was approximately 20-25% of KPN's workforce in the Netherlands at that time.
-The FTE reduction program in the Netherlands is being implemented through a combination of redundancies, intended to delayer and simplify its organizational model, and outsourcing and offshoring certain back-office activities, with the goal of maximizing efficiency while focusing on quality improvements within customer processes.
+The FTE reduction program was announced with the stated intention to reduce KPN's headcount by 4,000 - 5,000 FTE, which was approximately 20 - 25% of KPN's workforce in the Netherlands at that time.
+The FTE reduction program in the Netherlands is being implemented through a combination of redundancies, intended to delayer and simplify its organizational model, and outsourcing and off-shoring certain back-office activities, with the goal of maximizing efficiency while focusing on quality improvements within customer processes.
 In addition, in late 2012, E-Plus announced a restructuring program, including both an acceleration of FTE reductions and a reduction in the number of shops in highly penetrated regions.
 Changes to KPN's total FTEs resulting from acquisitions or disposals of subsidiary businesses, including Getronics International, are not counted towards KPN's FTE reduction totals.

-Between the start of the FTE reduction program in the Netherlands in 2011 and 31 March 2013, a total of approximately three thousand FTEs have been reduced under the reduction program.
-These reductions resulted in a total of EUR 274 million in restructuring costs, including costs recognized for redundant facilities, being recorded as other operating expenses on KPN's consolidated income statement between 1 January 2011 and 31 March 2013.
-In 2012 alone, KPN reduced net FTEs in the Netherlands by approximately 1,550, which includes an increase of approximately 350 FTEs from the acquisitions of the five fiber service providers from Reggeborgh and Reggefiber, as well as Reggefiber Wholesale and RoutIT in 2012.
-In the three months ended 31 March 2013 alone, KPN reduced FTEs in the Netherlands by approximately 1,100 under the FTE reduction program.
+Since the start of the FTE reduction program in the Netherlands in 2011, a total of EUR 257 million in restructuring costs, including costs recognized for redundant facilities, have been recorded as other operating expenses on KPN's consolidated income statement, relating to a reduction of approximately 2,800 FTEs in the Netherlands, of which a reduction of approximately 1,900 FTEs had occurred by 31 December 2012.
+In 2012 alone, KPN reduced net FTEs in the Netherlands by approximately 1,550, which includes an increase of approximately 350 FTEs from the acquisitions of the Reggefiber ISPs, Reggefiber Wholesale and RoutIT in 2012.